fuhui14/SWEN90017-2024-TAP/docs/Software Requirements Specification.md

 - **Speaker Identification**:
   - Ability to differentiate speakers labeled as "Speaker 1, 2, 3, etc."
-  - Optional use of additional open-source libraries to enhance speaker diarization capabilities.

 ### Non-Functional Requirements
 Non-functional requirements describe how the system operates and the quality standards it must meet, focusing on how the system should perform.